Mwaqarulmulk/MegiLance/docs/DeploymentGuide.md

 # MegiLance Deployment Guide

+Canonical deployment reference.
+See `README.md` in this folder for the full docs index.

 This document provides comprehensive deployment strategies and configurations for the MegiLance platform across different environments and cloud providers.

 ---